 Create a new document, link, or folder in a document library

 When you choose a new Office 365 document, a generic file is created in the library (Document.docx, book.xlsx, etc), and a blank document is opened in the respective app.
+Your SharePoint or Office 365 administrator or owner may set different document types.
 For more info see Create a new file in a document library.

 To organize your files, you can use folders in a document library.
 For more info on adding folders to your library, see Create a folder in a document library